 The funds came from the Good Gifts Catalogue (another of our initiatives).
 Knitters in the UK asked if they could knit for those in need, and we discovered there was a huge need for knitters to have someone to knit for.
 Once we said we would distribute donated knitting we found we were inundated.

-Here at Knit for Peace we believe that knitting (and crochet) is good for people in all sorts of ways.
+Here at Knit for Peace we believe that knitting (and crochet) is good for people.
 As well as being fun and therapeutic, knitting brings people together and gives a way of helping others in need, providing benefits both to the knitter and the recipient.
-Based on our experience of developing Knit for Peace over the last few years, we have learned that knitting is extremely important as an activity that can be carried out right into extreme old age and helps improve long-term health.
+Based on our experience of developing Knit for Peace over the last few years, we have learned that knitting is extremely important as an activity that can be carried out right into extreme old age and helps improve long-term health, both mental and physical.

 Our policy is to encourage people to give, whether it is time or money.
 So we set about finding outlets.
-We now distribute regularly to over 100 outlets, including hospitals, women’s refuges, refugee drop in centres, prisons, community groups, and hospices as well as to developing countries.
-We send the knitting (and crochet) to where it’s needed.
+We now distribute regularly to over 200 outlets, including hospitals, women’s refuges, refugee drop in centres, prisons, community groups, and hospices as well as to developing countries and refugee camps, or those living in the rubble in Syria.
+We send the knitting (and crochet) to where it's needed.
 We also pass on donations of yarn and needles to enable people on low incomes to knit.
-The operation has grown organically, and we estimate we have over 15,000 knitters.
+The operation has grown organically, and we estimate we have over 22,000 knitters.

 Send your knitting to us and we will make sure that it goes to a good home.